VoxelForge/VoxelForge/mods/MAPGEN/vlf_villages/API.md

 To create a farm that will utilize registered crops you follow the basic process for creating a farm, but you leave out the crops.

-Once you have your farm constructed then instead of placing crops you place blocks named `mcl_villages:crop_*` over the dirt in the farm.
+Once you have your farm constructed then instead of placing crops you place blocks named `vlf_villages:crop_*` over the dirt in the farm.

 Each crop type has 8 blocks that can be used for it.
 This allows, but does not guarantee, variety of crops in a farm.